-Declaring bankruptcy is a massive blow to your financial standing, and
+Declaring bankruptcy can be a massive blow to your financial standing,

-will have a serious negative impact on your credit.
-However, doing so
+and may have a serious negative impact on your credit.
+However, doing

-should be a blessing in disguise as you have the ability to rebuild your
+so should be a blessing in disguise as you have the ability to rebuild

 bankruptcy, your credit score may suffer, but you can begin to see steady

 improvement within just a few short months by following these valuable tips.

 Need help with Bankruptcy or Credit Repair in NYC?
 Call our Lawyers!

 Read Your Credit Report

 The first step to finding your way out of debt and back to financial health